saikiran1309/Weather-Monitoring-System/README.md

    ```

 ## Finally
-The Real-Time Weather Monitoring and Data Processing System is ready.
+You can implement and execute the code to verify The Real-Time Weather Monitoring and Data Processing System is working.
 ```
 Created By : Sai Kiran